ThePowerOfSwift/Ultimate-AdBlock/README.md

 # Ultimate-AdBlock for Safari
 Ad + Tracker (Content) Blocker for iOS & OSX written in Swift, using the new Content Blocker API for fast blocking.
-Blocks hostnames and css items.
+Blocks hostnames and hides CSS Ads Elements.

 The project is in active development.